groveale/viva-connections-ace-bootcamp/Labs/Session6/Lab15.md

 6. We are working with an anonymous API sot he HTTP client is suitable, if this was an enterprise API then we would need to use the `AadHttpClient` that we covered in the slides.
 Update the `getHoursUntilClose()` method as below.

-This URL is to an API hosted by me
+This URL is to an API hosted by me - Source code for the API can be found [here](./BootcampAPIFunction)

 ```typescript
 public getHoursUntilClose(): Promise<IRestaurantState> {